It has been said Albert Einstein exclaimed ‘the definition for insanity is doing the same thing over and over and expecting a different result.’

 But hey, good things don’t come easy right?!
 Our beliefs are the compass and map with which we navigate, the rails on which life runs.
 It would be worth seeing where they are leading us!

-Here’s a few ideas from a fellow traveler to pick from:
+Here’s a few ideas from a fellow traveller to pick from:

 - Set aside time to remove distractions and relax into meditation and prayer.